d12frosted/elpa-mirror/gnu/consult-readme.txt

 ═════════════════

   This package took inspiration from [Counsel] by Oleh Krehel.
-Some of the Consult commands originated in the Counsel package or the [Selectrum wiki].
-The commands have been rewritten and greatly enhanced in comparison to the original versions.
+Some of the Consult commands originated in the Counsel package or the wiki of the Selectrum package.
+This package exists only thanks to the help of these great contributors and thanks to the feedback of many users.
+Thank you!

   Code contributions:
   • [Omar Antolín Camarena]
   • [Sergey Kostyaev]
-  • [okamsn]
+  • [Earl Hyatt]
   • [Clemens Radermacher]
   • [Tom Fitzhenry]
   • [jakanakaevangeli]